-Planning Bathroom Storage Ideas
+1. Planning Built-In Bathroom Storage Ideas

-If you're planning to remodel your bathroom, remember to work storage spaces into your layout.
+If you're planning to remodel your bathroom, remember to work storage spaces into the room's layout.
 Adding storage during the design phase is often easier than trying to find storage after the fact.
 A great way to add storage without cutting into the room is to build shelves or niches into the wall.
-Like a traditional medicine cabinet, you can place these nooks between the wall studs for storage space that doesn't take up any of your bathroom's floor space.
+Like a traditional medicine cabinet, you can place these nooks between the wall studs for storage that doesn't take up any of your bathroom's floor space.

 Choosing multipurpose fixtures also helps.
-Many shower stalls and tub surrounds, for instance, now include built-in shelves so you can get rid of that unsightly, overflowing shower caddy.
-You can also hang a second shower curtain rod across your shower and hang items like back scrubbers and washcloths on it.
+Many shower stalls and tub surrounds, for instance, now include built-in shelves so you can get rid of that overflowing shower caddy.
+You can also install a second shower curtain rod across your shower and hang items like back scrubbers and washcloths on it.

-Extra Storage on the Walls
+2. Go for Extra Storage on the Walls

 It's a good idea to keep things you use all the time handy, but go as high as you can with items you use less often.
 There's likely plenty of space for a shelf above your bathroom door that could hold infrequently used guest towels or spare tissue boxes.

-Maximize Bathroom Vanity Cabinet Space
+3. Maximize Bathroom Vanity Cabinet Space

-Need Extra Space?
+4. Need Extra Space?
 Just Roll With It

-Think Outside the Box
+5. Think Outside the Box

 It's also important that you don't let an open design make you feel boxed in by an apparent lack of storage.
 When working with a small bathroom, for example, design professionals often add touches that make the space feel bigger.
 One way to make a cramped bathroom feel bigger is to ditch the vanity and go with a floating vanity or a wall-mounted sink.
 Another is to add lots of open shelving rather than cupboards.

-It's true that you won't be able to hide items behind cabinet doors if you keep things open, but that doesn't mean you don't have good storage spaces.
+It's true that you won't be able to hide items behind cabinet doors if you keep things open, but that doesn't mean you don't have solid storage spaces.
 You can install a floating shelf under a floating vanity to keep an open feel while adding storage.
 You can also roll up some towels and tuck them into a decorative basket under the sink.
 Placing decorative boxes with lids on open shelves is another great way to keep an open feel while giving you plenty of places to stash your more private items.